New graduated licensing system

-That’s why we’re improving Tasmania’s Graduated Licensing System.
+That’s why we have improved Tasmania’s Graduated Licensing System.
 Drivers are most at risk when they first get their Ps and start driving solo.
 The new system will help reduce the risk.

-Most importantly, these changes will help reduce crashes involving new drivers and save lives.
+Most importantly, these improvements will help reduce crashes involving new drivers and save lives.

 A national best practice model was developed in 2014.
 All states and territories support the National Road Safety Strategy 2011-2020 and agreed to make changes to their graduated licensing systems to align with the best practice model, and to improve access to licensing.

-Most importantly, these changes will help reduce crashes involving young drivers and save lives.
+Most importantly, the improved GLS will help reduce crashes involving young drivers and save lives.